vsundin/vscode-fileselector/README.md

-# systemhelper README
+# fileselector README

-The extension "systemhelper" was written to provide a function to list executables to be run when debugging.
+The extension "fileselector" was written to provide a function to list executables to be run when debugging.

 ## Features